homeflow/homeflowjs-docs/docs/getting-started/redux.md

 ## Connecting React Components

+As per the [advice in the official Redux style guide](https://redux.js.org/style-guide/style-guide#use-the-react-redux-hooks-api), we suggest using the hooks API wherever possible.

 ### Functional Components

 Use the `useSelector` hook from `react-redux` to access the Redux store in a functional component: